-The income tax rate for the three months ended March 31, 2019 was impacted by excess tax benefit deductions related to stock compensation, research and development tax credit, and losses in high rate jurisdictions.
-These factors were partially offset by impacts of non-deductible operating expenses and executive compensation expenses.
+The income tax rate for the three and nine months ended September 30, 2020 and 2019 was favorably impacted by excess tax benefit deductions related to stock compensation, the research and development tax credit, and losses in high rate jurisdictions.
+These factors were partially offset by the unfavorable impacts of non-deductible operating expenses and executive compensation expenses.

-In response to the COVID-19 pandemic, the US government enacted the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") on March 27, 2020.
-The CARES Act provides various forms of relief and assistance to US businesses.
-The Company recorded a reduction to income taxes payable and deferred tax assets of approximately \$1.3 million for the anticipated change to the 2019 Section 163(j) interest expense deduction limitation.
-The Company will continue to analyze the impacts of the CARES Act as interpretations are published.
+In response to the COVID-19 pandemic, the U.S. government enacted the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") on March 27, 2020.
+The CARES Act provides various forms of relief and assistance to U.S. businesses.
+We recorded a reduction to income taxes payable and deferred tax assets of approximately \$1.3 million for the anticipated change to the 2019 Section 163(j) interest expense deduction limitation.
+We will continue to monitor and assess the impact the CARES Act and similar legislation in other countries may have on our business and financial results.

-Net loss and diluted loss per common share increased for the three months ended March 31, 2020, as compared to the three months ended March 31, 2019.
-The increase for the three months ended March 31, 2020 was primarily due to an increase in loss before income taxes and by an income tax benefit, as discussed above.
+We experienced a net loss and diluted loss per common share for three months ended September 30, 2020 as compared to a net loss for the three months ended September 30, 2019.
+We experienced net loss and diluted loss per common share for the nine months ended September 30, 2020 as compared to a net income and diluted income per common share for nine months ended September 30, 2019.
+Net loss and diluted loss per common share for the three and nine months ended September 30, 2020 was primarily due to an increase in loss before income taxes, as discussed above.